cornerstonejs/cornerstoneTools/examples/tools/length.md

 ---
-layout: page
+layout: tool-simple
-title: Angle Tool
+title: Lenght Tool
-toolName: Angle
+toolName: Length
-htmlFile: simpleTool.html
-permalink: /angle/
 ---

 ## How to set up the {{page.toolName}} tool: